 The first step toward getting your driver's license is signing up for the appropriate classes.
 A combination of in-person and online lessons can help familiarize you with all the material you'll need to know come test day.
-In a teen driver education course, you will learn the key parts of your vehicle, laws and regulations, and safe driving practices.
+In a teen driver education course, you will learn the key parts of your vehicle, laws, and regulations, and safe driving practices.
 Some courses offer classroom learning opportunities as well as instructor-led driving practice out on the road.

-3. Record Your Progress
+3. Track Your Progress

 4. Practice Makes Perfect

 As with any skill, it takes time to get better at driving.
 There's an incredible amount of information to take in at every moment.
-Maintaining your speed, checking your mirrors for surrounding vehicles, watching for traffic signs, and looking out for pedestrians or other unexpected things in the road are just a few of the tasks you will be expected to perform simultaneously.
+Maintain your speed, check your mirrors for surrounding vehicles, watch for traffic signs, and look out for pedestrians or other unexpected things in the road are just a few of the tasks you will be expected to perform simultaneously.

 If you know that your driving test will take place in a neighborhood or town that you don't visit often, you should familiarize yourself with the area beforehand.
 You don't want to be caught off-guard by an unexpected stop sign or a lane where you need to merge quickly.
 Knowing the area will help you feel more confident and comfortable in front of the examiner.

-7. Keep Calm
+7. Keep Calm and Carry On

 Whether you're a first-time learner or you've struggled to get your license before, driving education classes and regular practice are the keys to success.
 It is essential to take your time learning the skills needed to pass the DMV driver's test to make sure you fully understand the rules and regulations on the road to be a safe driver.
 Contact the experts at Alliance Defensive Driving School for any questions or help with choosing the best course for you.

 Ready to start driver classes?